 Once installed, the actions defined within each package are available in your My Bots work space.

-If you use Enterprise A2019, Java developers within your company can use the Package SDK to build custom packages for your company.
+If you use Automation 360, Java developers within your company can use the Package SDK to build custom packages for your company.

 Third-party API’s can be invoked directly from within your bot in a couple different ways.